-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+To ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-The Naval Station Great Lakes Water Plant routinely monitors drinking water for these contaminants, in accordance with State and Federal laws.
-The following water quality table lists all of the drinking water contaminants that were detected during the period between January 1 and December 31, 2023.
+The NSGL Water Plant routinely monitors drinking water for these contaminants, in accordance with State and Federal laws.
+The following water quality table lists all the drinking water contaminants that were detected during the period between January 1 and December 31, 2024.
 Although many more contaminants were tested, only those substances listed in the table were found in your water.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of our data, though representative, may be more than one year old.